Open-Contracts-Framework/mx-token-staking-sc/README.md

 ## How It Works

-1. **Farm Setup**: Contract owner creates farms with staking/reward token pairs and reward parameters
+1. **Farm Setup**: Contract owner creates a single farm with staking/reward token pairs and reward parameters
 2. **Token Staking**: Users stake tokens and receive share tokens (NFTs) representing their stake position
 3. **Reward Accrual**: Rewards accumulate continuously based on stake amount, duration, and farm reward rate
 4. **Share Token Management**: Multiple share tokens can be merged automatically to reduce NFT clutter
 5. **Reward Claiming**: Users can claim rewards manually or automatically during staking/unstaking operations
 6. **Unstaking**: Users burn share tokens to retrieve original staked tokens plus accumulated rewards

+## Multiple Farms

+This contract is designed to manage a single farm per deployment.
+For multiple farms, deploy this contract multiple times as a template, with each deployment configured for a specific staking/reward token pair.

 ## License